Functional Eigen-Grasping Using Approach Heatmaps: Constructing the Approach Heatmap

 Therefore, it is necessary to establish a quantification method for each point.
 In this context, we utilize the directional manipulability index to evaluate each configuration point.
 The manipulability index, as introduced by Yoshikawa \cite{yoshikawa1985manipulability}, provides a quality value that offers insights into the feasibility of adjustments within the workspace.
 Visualizing the manipulability ellipsoid offers a geometric representation of the directions where the end-effector can move with minimal or maximal effort.
 While the condition number indicates maneuverability and proximity to singularity, it proves insufficient for our specific use case.
 Our goal, such as determining the likelihood of a finger pressing a button, requires more than assessing general movement.
 Instead of evaluating the maneuverability of the robotic finger in a general sense, by using directional manipulability, we compare the ease of movement relative to the task direction, indicating how likely it is to perform the intended function.

 Furthermore, we use the weighted least-norm method mentioned \cite{chan1995weighted} to penalize configurations close to the joint limit.
-We focus on the linear component of the resulting Jacobian, extracting the eigenvalues and eigenvectors.
+Our analysis centers on the linear component of the resulting Jacobian matrix, from which we extract its eigenvalues and eigenvectors.
+The number of eigenvalues, denoted as \( m \), corresponds to the dimensions of the Jacobian matrix, which in turn depends on the degrees of freedom of the robot's functional link.

-This approach enables a comparative analysis of how effectively the robot can interact with each object at different joint configurations.
-By specifying the direction of the function t, we use the equation to grade each point at each joint configuration by how likely they are to move in that direction.
+This approach enables a comparative analysis of the robot's effectiveness in interacting with each object at different joint configurations.
+By specifying the function direction \( t \), which is defined along with the functional part (e.g., the rotational joint of a trigger or the direction of button pressing), we can use the equation to grade each point at each joint configuration based on its likelihood to move in that direction, as shown in Fig. \ref{directional_manipulability}.

 The generation of the approach heatmap is a one-time procedure for one object, and Algorithm \ref{alg:approachheatmap} describes this process.
 In our testing, we divide the object into 500 approach points and evaluate their reachability five times each, prioritizing maximum manipulability.
 The highest score for each point is recorded, and subsequently, we interpolate these values across the object's mesh.
 Typically, this entire procedure takes approximately 15 minutes for objects, although this duration can be reduced by decreasing the number of trials or the total number of sampled points.